-- (a) Produce sixty thousand proof gallons or less of spirits - per calendar year.
-A "proof gallon" is one liquid gallon of spirits that is fifty percent alcohol at sixty degrees Fahrenheit; - (b) Sell spirits of its own production directly to a customer for off-premises consumption, provided that the sale occurs when the customer is physically present on the licensed premises.
+- (a) Produce sixty thousand proof gallons or less of spirits per calendar year.
+A "proof gallon" is one liquid gallon of - per calendar year.
+A "proof gallon" is one liquid gallon of spirits that is fifty percent alcohol at sixty degrees Fahrenheit;

+(b) Sell spirits of its own production directly to a customer for off promises consumption provided that the sale accurs when - (b) Sell spirits of its own production directly to a customer for off-premises consumption, provided that the sale occurs when the customer is physically present on the licensed premises.
 A licensee may sell no more than two liters per customer per day.
-A craft distiller may not sell liquor products of someone else's production; - (c) Sell spirits of its own production to the board provided that the product is "listed" by the board, or is special-ordered by an individual Washington state liquor store; - (d) For sales on or after March 1, 2012, sell spirits of its own production to a licensed spirits distributor; - (e) For sales on or after March 1, 2012, sell spirits of its own production to a licensed spirits retailer in the state of Washington; - (((d))) (f) Sell to out-of-state entities; - (((e))) (g) Provide, free of charge, samples of spirits of its own production to persons on the distillery premises.
+A craft distiller may not sell liquor products of someone else's production; - (c) ((Sell spirits of its own production to the board provided that the product is "listed" by the board, or is special-ordered by an individual Washington state liquor store)) For sales on or after March 1, 2012, sell spirits of its own production to a licensed spirits distributor; - (d) For sales on or after March 1, 2012, sell spirits of its own production to a licensed spirits retailer in the state of Washington; - (((d))) (e) Sell to out-of-state entities; - (((e))) (f) Provide, free of charge, samples of spirits of its own production to persons on the distillery premises.
 Each sample must be one-half ounce or less, with no more than two ounces of samples provided per person per day.
 Samples must be unaltered, and anyone involved in the serving of such samples must have a valid Class 12 alcohol server permit.
-Samples must be in compliance with RCW 66.28.040; - $((\frac{f}{f}))$ (h) Provide, free of charge, samples of spirits of its own production to retailers.
+Samples must be in compliance with RCW 66.28.040; - $((\frac{f}))$ (g) Provide, free of charge, samples of spirits of its own production to retailers.
 Samples must be unaltered, and in compliance with RCW 66.28.040, 66.24.310 and WAC 314-64-08001.
-Samples are considered sales and are subject to taxes; - (((g))) (i) Contract produced spirits for holders of a distiller or manufacturer license. - (2) A craft distillery licensee may not sell directly to instate retailers or in-state distributors until March 1, 2012.
+Samples are considered sales and are subject to taxes; - $((\frac{g}))$ (h) Contract $(\frac{produced}{produce})$ produce spirits for holders of a distiller or manufacturer license. - (2) A craft distillery licensee may not sell directly to instate retailers or in-state distributors until March 1, 2012.